-If you were hurt in an accident caused by a construction truck driver, construction supervisor, or worker in a company truck in East Baton Rouge Parish, a lawyer can explain more about who may be responsible for your accident and how they can help.
+If you were hurt in an accident caused by a construction truck driver, construction supervisor, or worker in a company truck in East Baton Rouge Parish, a personal injury lawyer can explain more about who may be responsible for your accident and how they can help.

 For a free legal consultation with a Construction Truck Accident lawyer serving Baton Rouge, call 800-537-8185

 Liability in a Baton Rouge Construction Truck Accident Claim